-Furthermore, the Company's internal audit division performs business audits for the Company and its subsidiaries in accordance with the Internal Audit Rules.
-Their results are reported at the Executive Meeting, and corrective measures are implemented where necessary.
+Furthermore, the Company's internal audit division performs business audits for the Company and its subsidiaries in accordance with the Company-wide Internal Audit Rules.
+Their results are reported at the Board of Directors meeting semi-annually and at the Joint Meeting consisting of executive officers quarterly, and corrective measures are implemented where necessary.